-Contents

-Sch ool's Details 3
+School's Details

 1. Background Information 4

 About the school 4

 What the school seeks to do 4

 About the pupils 4

 2. Regulatory Compliance Inspection 5

 Preface 5

 Key findings 6

 PART 1 - Quality of education provided 6

 PART 2 - Spiritual, moral, social and cultural development of pupils 6

 PART 3 - Welfare, health and safety of pupils 6

 PART 4 - Suitability of staff, supply staff, and proprietors 6

 PART 5 - Premises of and accommodation at schools 7

 PART 6 - Provision of information 7

 PART 7 - Manner in which complaints are handled 7

-PART 8 - Quality of leadership in and management of schools 7
+PART 8 - Quality of leadership in and management of school 7

-3. INSPECTION EVIDENCE 8
+3. Inspection Evidence 8